Creating a disk snapshot

 - Create a snapshot using the create REST API method for the Snapshot resource or the SnapshotService/Create gRPC API call.

-An HDD or SSD snapshot is created asynchronously.
+HDD or SSD snapshots are created asynchronously.
 The snapshot is created as soon as you run the create command and gets the Creating

 status.
-From this point on, you can resume writing data to disk, and disk operations will not affect the data in the snapshot.
+You can now resume writing data to the disk, as further disk operations will not affect the data in the snapshot.

-Once the snapshot creation is completed, its status will change to Ready
+Once the snapshot creation is complete, the snapshot status will change to Ready

 .
-From this point on, you can use the snapshot to create images, populate disks, and so on.
+You can now use the snapshot to create images, disks, and more.

 Alert

 When creating a snapshot or image in Linux, the UUID and PARTUUID of disk partitions are saved.
-Linux uses this data when mounting partitions, including the root one, so the IDs must be unique.
-For example, if you clone a boot disk and attach it to the same VM, two partitions with the same UUIDs appear on the VM.
-As a result, after starting the VM, the root partition may not be the one you specified as the boot disk.
+Linux uses this data when mounting partitions, including the root one, so these IDs must be unique.
+For example, if you clone a boot disk and attach it to the same VM, the VM will have two partitions with identical UUIDs.
+As a result, the VM may boot from the root partition of the wrong disk, rather than the one you specified as the boot disk.

-To avoid this, attach the disk to the VM and change all the duplicate UUIDs.
-For more information, see the guide on attaching a disk.
+To avoid this, attach the disk to the VM and change all duplicate UUIDs.
+For more information, see Attaching a disk to a VM.